Aiglobelam/c64/startAssemblyProgram/README.md

+# How to start a c64 progrm
-# Diffrent ways of starting an assembly program that I know of
+For me known ways of starting an assembly program...

 ## Basic Loader technique - 1
 - Assembler: Kickassembler